Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_8/README.md

 ## Handling Async Errors

-It is a good practice to write .then and .catch inside async await functions.
-To avoid writing .then and .catch again and again inside the product controller we'll make an error handler for it
+It is a good practice to write try and .catch inside async await functions.
+To avoid writing try and .catch again and again inside the product controller we'll make an error handler for it.

 **Step 39:** Make a new file inside the "middleware" named "catchAsynErrors.js" and add the following code into it.
 ```